axibase/atsd/administration/ssl-self-signed.md

 ## Overview

-The default certificate installed in ATSD is generated for DNS name (`commonName`) 'atsd'.
+The default certificate installed in ATSD is generated for DNS name (`commonName`) `atsd`.
 This document describes the process of creating and installing a self-signed SSL certificate to match the actual DNS name (fully qualified hostname) at which the ATSD server is accessible.

 As with all self-signed certificates, the new certificate continues to cause a security exception in user browsers and requires passing `-k/--insecure` parameter when connecting to the database using `curl` and similar tools to skip certificate validation.